mutant-city/k8s_study/objects.md

 ### Services
 *  act as the load balancers for Kubernetes traffic, internal and external.
 *  uses selectors
-*  create deployment via cli: `kubectl expose deployment web --port=80`
+*  can create deployment via cli: `kubectl expose deployment web --port=80`
+    * also done via .yaml spec file
 *  The service will have its own internal IP address (denoted by the name ClusterIP)
 *  connections to this IP address on port 80 will be load-balanced across all the pods of this deployment, matching the service’s selector..
 *  When we edit the deployment and trigger a rolling update, a new replica set is created.
 This replica set will create pods, whose labels will include (among others) run=web.
 As such, these pods will receive connections automatically.